-- Level 1 Quoted prices (unadjusted) in active markets for identical assets or liabilities; - Level 2 Inputs other than quoted prices included within Level 1 that are observable for the asset or liability, either directly (that is, as prices) or indirectly (that is, derived from prices); and - Level 3 Inputs for the asset or liability that are not based on observable market data (that is, unobservable inputs).
+- Level 1 Quoted prices (unadjusted) in active markets for identical assets or liabilities; - Level 2 Inputs other than quoted prices included within Level 1 that are observable for the asset or liability, either directly (that is, as prices) or indirectly (that is, derived from prices); and

+• Level 3 - Inputs for the asset or liability that are not based on observable market data (that is, unobservable inputs).

-With the availability of quoted prices in an active market, the RSUs are classified as Level 1 in the fair value hierarchy as the fair values have been determined based on inputs, including volatility factors, risk-free rate, and stock price, which can be substantially observed or corroborated in the marketplace.
+The RSUs are classified as Level 1 instrument due to the availability of observable quoted prices in an active market.
+The fair values have been determined based on inputs, including volatility factors, risk-free rate, and stock price, which can be substantially observed or corroborated in the marketplace.
 As at September 30, 2024 and 2023, the financial instruments measured at fair value after initial recognition include RSU liability, which is estimated using Level 1 inputs, and other investments, which are estimated using Level 3 inputs.